Migration · Yogi’s VPS

 • Dedicated CPU, RAM, and NVMe SSD storage

-• Server-level caching + optimized PHP-FPM
+• Server-level caching plus optimized PHP-FPM

 • Better database throughput

-• Isolated environment: no resource sharing
+• Isolated environment with no resource sharing

 • Full control over PHP, extensions, cron, and services